sashwatr19/sashwatr19.github.io/Multi-Instance Contrastive Learning (MICLe) Tutorial/README.md

 This project is a novel implementation of the Multi Instance Contrastive Learning (MICLe) Model in Keras and TensorFlow.
 MICLe.ipynb provides a tutorial on how to use MICLe.

-## Installation
+## Dependencies

 The following external libraries are required to run the jupyter notebook:

 - math
 - numpy
-- matplotlib.pyplot as plt
+- matplotlib.pyplot
-- tensorflow as tf
+- tensorflow

-They can all be installed via pip.

-## Dependencies
+Use requirements.txt to install via pip

 The MICLe.ipynb requires encodeutil.py to run.